Mozilla Launches a Petition Asking Facebook To Do More For User Privacy - Slashdot

 Ashley Boyd, Mozilla's vice president of advocacy, says that billions of Facebook users are unknowingly at risk of having their data passed on to third parties.
 He says: "If you play games, read news or take quizzes on Facebook, chances are you are doing those activities through third-party apps and not through Facebook itself.
 The default permissions that Facebook gives to those third parties currently include data from your education and work, current city and posts on your timeline."

-It is FB's business model (Score:3)
+It is FB's business model (Score:5, Insightful)

 Re: (Score:2)